-Tuition at Western Michigan University is currently $651.57/credit hour for in-state students and $1232.05/credit hour for out of state students.
+Tuition at Western Michigan University.
 NOTE: out-of-state students may be eligible for in-state residency status following the first full year, which would allow the in-state tuition rate to be used for the final 1.5 years of the program (more information can be found here).
 Students can also anticipate course fees to total $5000 ($500 per semester).
 In addition, WMU requires several other fees (relatively small) of all students.
 Additional and up-to-date information can be found here.

 Will I be able to work an outside job while enrolled in the program?

 To some extent, yes.
 We realize the financial burden that PT school places on most students, and some must work while in school.
 However, in our experience, students who work more than 10 hours per week tend to struggle to keep up with the vast amount of material presented.